cbessjr/LIRI-Node-App/README.md

  Once the required packages have been installed, use the following commands to pull song, concert, and movie data using the following syntax for each command:

- - node liri.js spotify-this-song '<song name here>'
+ - node liri.js spotify-this-song <song name here>
- - node liri.js movie-this '<movie name here>'
+ - node liri.js movie-this <movie name here>
  - node liri.js do-what-it-says
  - node liri.js concert-this <artist/band name here>